MicrosoftLearning/mslearn-azure-ml/Instructions/05-Train-classification-model.md

 ## Delete Azure resources

-When you finish exploring Azure Machine Learning, you should **either**:
+When you finish exploring Azure Machine Learning, you should delete the resources you've created to avoid unnecessary Azure costs.
-- Minimize costs by stopping the compute instance if you want to reuse the workspace for other exercises.
-- Delete all Azure resources you created.

-### Minimize costs and stop the compute instance
-1. In Azure Machine Learning studio, on the **Compute** page, select your compute instance.
-2. Click **Stop** to stop your compute instance.
-When it has shut down, its status will change to **Stopped**.

-> **Note**: Stopping your compute ensures your subscription won't be charged for compute resources.
-You will however be charged a small amount for data storage as long as the Azure Machine Learning workspace exists in your subscription.

-### Delete all Azure resources you created
 1. Close the Azure Machine Learning Studio tab and return to the Azure portal.
 1. In the Azure portal, on the **Home** page, select **Resource groups**.
 1. Select the **rg-dp100-labs** resource group.